-- the significant deterioration in economic conditions and demand for advertising within the broadcasting industry due to the COVID-19 pandemic is expected to be temporary as evidenced by conditions that have steadily improved through year end; - we will continue to successfully implement our business strategy; - we will use cash flows from operating activities to fund our operations and pay our expenses (including interest on the Notes), and - we will not incur any material unforeseen liabilities, including but not limited to taxes, environmental liabilities, regulatory matters or legal judgments.
+- the significant deterioration in economic conditions and demand for advertising within the broadcasting industry due to the COVID-19 pandemic has continued to steadily improve.
+The Company has experienced sequential improvements during the current year. - we will continue to successfully implement our business strategy - we will use cash flows from operating activities to fund our operations and pay our expenses (including interest on the Notes), and - we will not incur any material unforeseen liabilities, including but not limited to taxes, environmental liabilities, regulatory matters, or legal judgments.